stationarybird/api-project/README.md

 # League Stocks

 A real-time financial simulation API built with Go, featuring League of Legends themed market tickers with live price movements implemented by Geometric Brownian Motion.
+Will need a jwt secret in your .env to use auth features

 ## Features